schooldataservices/gcp_iota/README_updates_september.md

    - Configured the server’s Chrome browser to prevent updates and integrated a newly configured WebDriver setup.
    - Accounted for slowdowns in the EIS website when navigating and launching applications.
    - Handled revolving XPath elements for schools during website refreshes.
+   - Inserted error handling when password becomes outdated
+   - Inserted date level directories that roll back and send most recent files if files are unable to be downloaded succesfully
+   - Inserted progressive retries if timing is not matching on EIS homepage load
    - Configured logging, file paths, scheduling, and batch scripts.
    - https://bitbucket.org/iota-schools/eis_selenium/src/main/